F(x) (group): 2013–2014: Pink Tape, critical acclaim, and Red Light

-In 2014, the group won the 'Group Artist' award at the 20th Korean Entertainment Arts Awards, the 'Disk Bonsang' at the 28th Golden Disk Awards, and the 'Best Overseas Artist Performance' award at the Yin Yue Feng Yun Bang Awards in China.
+In 2014, the group won the "Group Artist" award at the 20th Korean Entertainment Arts Awards, the "Disk Bonsang" at the 28th Golden Disk Awards, and the "Best Overseas Artist Performance" award at the Yin Yue Feng Yun Bang Awards in China.
 On July 7, they released their third studio album, Red Light, with the electronic house title track of the same name.
-The music video gained 2 million hits on YouTube within a day and was again well-received overseas.
+The music video gained 2 million views on YouTube within a day and was again well-received overseas.
 Shortly after the album was released, it was announced that Sulli was unable to perform with the group for health reasons, and that she would be taking a temporary hiatus.

 2015–2016: Sulli's departure, 4 Walls, first concert tour, and hiatus

 On July 22, 2015, f(x) released a Japanese physical single album, Summer Special Pinocchio / Hot Summer, which debuted at #23 on Oricon's weekly chart.
 In August, it was announced that Sulli had officially left the group to focus on acting.
 The remaining four members continued as a group, releasing their fourth studio album, 4 Walls, in October.
 The album sold 66,000 copies upon its first week of release and was well received by critics.
 To promote the album's release, the group starred in a web reality program titled f(x)=1cm.
 In December, they released the single "12:25 (Wish List)" as part of S.M Entertainment's Christmas project, Winter Garden.
 At the year-end 2015 Mnet Asian Music Awards, f(x) performed with Pet Shop Boys, and won the 'Global Fans Choice' award.

 In January 2016, the group won the Disk Bonsang award at the 2016 Golden Disk Awards and commenced their first concert tour, Dimension 4 – Docking Station, in Seoul which continued with six concerts in Japan in February.
 On January 31, they announced their official fan club name, MeU.
 On July 22, 2016, f(x) released a new single, "All Mine", through the SM Station project.
 The song was accompanied by a music video, directed and edited by Amber.
 On November 2, 2016, f(x) released their second Japanese physical single album, 4 Walls / Cowboy, including a Japanese version of "4 Walls", along with a new song titled "Cowboy", which was performed live on the same day at the group's encore concert in Yokohama.
 On October 16, the music video for "Electric Shock" surpassed 100 million views on YouTube, making f(x) the third Korean girl group, and sixth Korean group overall to reach this milestone.

-From 2016, f(x) halted group promotions and the members have embarked on individual music, acting, and modelling careers.